6 min read

 Too often people preface their goals by saying “I’ll give it a shot, and if it doesn’t work, at least I can say that I tried.”

 This is a lazy way to approach a goal of any kind.
-It says that you aren’t willing to try more than once, and that you’re already preparing for the possibility of failing.
+It says that you aren’t willing to try more than once, and that you’re already preparing for failure.

 If you approached your goals in a different way, believing that the first try would be the try that gets the results you ultimately want, you would give it all you’ve got.
 If things didn’t quite pan out perfectly, you would immediately begin searching your brain for things that could have been done differently.
 You would look for solutions to fix whatever went awry.
 Then, you would try again.